2kunal6/airflow_tutorial/README.md

 - Sample code:
   - src/dags/external_sensor_callee_dag.py
   - src/dags/external_sensor_caller_dag.py
-- Please note that managing External Sensors could be a bit tricky due to several factors like like wait times in queue, execution date, start date etc.  Therefore instead of using this we can also think about maintaining a persistent metadata table for runs which can also act as a log table.
+- Please note that managing External Sensors could be a bit tricky due to several factors like wait times in queue, execution date, start date etc.  Therefore instead of using this we can also think about maintaining a persistent metadata table for runs which can also act as a log table.